sherinnishara/sathurangamPy/README.md

 <!-- ABOUT THE PROJECT -->
 # About the Library

-**"SathurangamPy"** is a Python library built exclusive for OpenCV, designed to simplify various image processing tasks.
+**"SathurangamPy"** is a Python library exclusive for OpenCV, designed to simplify various image processing tasks.
 It offers single-function calls for operations such as image filtering, transformation, feature detection, edge detection, and object recognition making it an all-in-one solution for both beginners and advanced users in computer vision.

 <!-- Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others